Find the right water testing lab for Food Safety Modernization Act Produce Safety Rule compliance

 Finding a lab

-To aid growers in finding a local lab, Michigan State University Extension employees have surveyed both public and private water testing labs from around the state.
-The information can be found in the map below, which highlights labs that offer the tests allowed by the PSR, as well as other information that can help you reach out to a lab and figure out how to get the water tests you need done.
+To aid growers in finding a local lab, Michigan State University Extension employees have surveyed public and private water testing labs from around Michigan.
+The information can be found in the map below or at http://bit.ly/MIagwaterlabmap2, which highlights labs that offer the tests allowed by the Produce Safety Rule, as well as other information that can help you reach out to a lab and figure out how to get the water tests you need done.
 Note, the map is likely to change with time as labs adapt to the rule along with growers.

 If you are not currently testing your water, now is a good time to start.
 It can take time to work out the kinks in your sampling protocol, and knowing what is going on with E. coli in your water and adjusting irrigation accordingly is a good agricultural practice.
 If you are a grower who has to comply with FSMA, total your produce sales and use the table below to get an idea of when you need to start your FSMA-compliant water testing.